Coronavirus (COVID-19) - Managing rent payments

 Your rent (and service charges) will continue to be due on an ongoing basis.
 It is important you continue to pay your rent as any arrears will need to be paid, alongside your normal rent, and could lead to significantly increased payments, which may be difficult for you to manage.

 We understand that your household income may be affected during the coronavirus outbreak, especially if you have to self-isolate and are not able to go to work.
 We’ve provided some information below on what you can do depending on your circumstance and we’ll continue to follow the advice and guidance from the Government about it.
-Please contact our Income Team on 0300 373 3000 or at firstname.lastname@example.org if your income has been affected and you have concerns about paying your rent.
+Please contact our Income Team on 0300 373 3000 or at email@example.com if your income has been affected and you have concerns about paying your rent.
 Network Homes has a team of Welfare Benefit experts who may be able to help you maximise your income during these difficult times.
+You can also access and use our online benefits calculator to find out what benefits your entitled to.
+To use this calculator, please select the button below:

 In March, the government published Coronavirus (COVID-19) Guidance for Landlords and Tenants which provides non-statutory guidance for landlords and tenants in the private and social rented sectors on: